albill/albill.github.com/resources/koans/blue-cliff-record.markdown

    It weighed seven pounds."

-[1]: The word "Dharma" means here "phenomenon".
+<sup>1</sup> The word "Dharma" means here "phenomenon".
 "Ten thousand Dharmas" means,

      therefore, "all things that exist in the world of phenomena".

-<strong>Hekiganroku - Case 46: Kyosei and the Raindrops</strong>
+### Hekiganroku - Case 46: Kyosei and the Raindrops

 Kyosei asked a monk,